 A Spinal Adjustment is given when the Chiropractor carefully applies a quick and controlled pressure in a precise direction to a vertebrae that is subluxated.
 The Adjustment is usually given manually by hand, however special tools such as an Activator or Integrator may be used.
 In order for the affected area to return to normal, this may take several adjustments.
 It takes time for the surrounding tissue to accept the new position as being ‘normal’ – just like teeth take time to straighten; the spine takes time to heal.

 How Do Chiropractors Perform A Spinal Adjustment?

-Chiropractors use special tables that the patient lies face down onto in order for the spine to be examined prior to each adjustment.
+The best Chiropractor Clinic uses special tables that the patient lies face down onto in order for the spine to be examined prior to each adjustment.
 This allows the Chiropractor to direct or reduce the adjustment force and sometimes the patients own body weight is used.
-The Chiropractor may also use a small instruments or blocks to assist the adjustment.
+The Chiropractor may also use small instruments or blocks to assist the adjustment.
 This again depends on the individual patients needs.

 The adjustment methods are modified to suit each patients requirements and condition.

 There are several techniques used by Chiropractors around the world today.
 Dr Hendrey has completed post graduate studies on the following techniques.
 These include:

 - Torque Release Technique (TRT)

 - Applied Kinesiology (AK)

 Is Chiropractic Safe and How does it Feel?

 Chiropractors typically have 5 years of University level training and are highly experienced as they have given thousands of adjustments thus making chiropractic care very safe.
 In fact, Chiropractic is the largest drug free healing profession in the world and the third largest primary health care profession after medicine and dentistry.
 For more in Kawana & Sunshine Coast please contact us.